 A day at camp includes games, education, and exposure to the arts including classic literature, music, dance, and poetry.
 Campers hear and often learn to memorize poems such as “No Man is an Island” by John Donne, “If” by Rudyard Kipling, “The Happy Warrior” by William Wordsworth, and “The Walrus and the Carpenter” by Lewis Carroll.
 Camp also includes free time periods similar to the freedom children have during school recess or while playing with friends in the neighborhood.

-Each evening concludes with a campfire that features contests, singing, dancing, recognition, stories, and encouragement for good standards of outdoor living and self-reliance.
-The "thoughts for the day" read aloud by campers each night include such wisdom as George Washington's "It is better to be alone than in bad company", and "Do unto others as you would have them do unto you" from the Book of Matthew.
+Each evening concludes with a campfire that features contests, singing, dancing, recognition, stories, and encouragement for good standards of self-reliance and friendship that we remember from our Protestant Sunday school classes.
+“Thoughts for the Day" are read aloud at campfires each night, and include wisdom of the ages such as George Washington's "It is better to be alone than in bad company", and "Do unto others as you would have them do unto you" from Jesus in the Book of St. Matthew.

-The Slovenski Family has been in the summer camp business since 1987: "We love camps.
-We are excited to show you what an incredible experience we can give your child."
+The Slovenski Family has been in the summer camp business since 1987: "We love summer camp culture.
+We are excited to show your family what an incredible experience your children can have at our camp."

 Owner Peter Slovenski or "Coach" graduated from Dartmouth College in 1979 with a B.A. in English.
 He spent 34 years working as a college track coach.
 He has been running educational, fun, and safe camps for over 30 years.